tenchi-security/zanshin_automate_aws_onboard/README.md

 - On Secrets Manager, **Store a new Secret**.
   - Choose **Other type of secret**.
 Set the **key** to `api_key` and value to **your Zanshin API Key**.
 ![Create AWS Secrets Manager](images/creating-aws-secret.gif)
+  - **Name the Secret** and **create it**.

 > :information_source:
 > Copy the `secret` ARN.
 It'll be used later.

-### 2. Choose VPC subnets that can reach the Internet
+### 2. Choose the VPC subnet that can reach the Internet

-This solution needs to download [Zanshin CLI](https://pypi.org/project/zanshincli/) from Python Package Index and communicates with Zanshin API on https://api.zanshin.tenchisecurity.com, so it needs to be deployed on a VPC and Subnets that can reach the public internet.
+This solution needs to download [Zanshin CLI](https://pypi.org/project/zanshincli/) from Python Package Index and communicates with Zanshin API on https://api.zanshin.tenchisecurity.com, so it needs to be deployed on a VPC and Subnet that can reach the public internet.
 If you require that traffic goes through a proxy, that can be configured via CloudFormation Parameters.

 If you don't have an existing VPC, you can create one.
 The requirements are:
-- One public and one private subnet, with an [Amazon VPC NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in order to traffic reach the internet
+- One private and one public subnet, with an [Amazon VPC NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in order to traffic reach the internet.
+Or,
+- One public subnet with default route and associated to an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in order to traffic reach the internet.

 The CloudFormation stack will create a Security Group that don't allow inbound traffic, and only allow outbound traffic via HTTPS.